AKASH167-sudo/Study-Scheduler-Skeleton-HTML---CSS-/README.md

 ```

 # This is Just the Skeleton for the upcoming study-scheduler project
-# No bakend work is being doing currently at the moment
+# No Backend work is being doing currently at the moment

 /*Contact me for any queries or suggestions*/